Royal High School, Edinburgh: Building History + Photos

 One of the proposed new uses for this building was a Scottish Assembly in the 1970s.
 However, The Royal High School building (the Chamber but also the ancillary spaces) was viewed to be too small when Devolution finally came to fruition though Calton Hill (St Andrew's House accretion) was one of the sites for the Scottish Parliament Competition.
 See the Scottish Parliament page.

-no link, old image © Adrian Welch
+no link, images © Adrian Welch

 Proposals are afoot at the time of writing for a Scottish National Photography Centre (or 'Scottish Museum of Photography') in the the former Royal High School.
 In Sep 2004 Sony UK Ltd's sponsorship of the Scottish National Photography Centre was announced - planned to be located in the former Royal High School site.